nucleuscloud/neosync/docs/docs/transformers/gen-javascript-transformer.md

 ### generateStringPhoneNumber

-Generates a Generate phone number and returns it as a string.
+Generates a random 10 digit phone number and returns it as a string with no hyphens.

 **Parameters**